-the built-up area of the airport industria.

-(i) infrastructure, excluding road and rails, The physical footprint of the

-for the transportation of any such tank/infrastructure totals 499.79m 2 .

-substance; and

-(ii) manufacturing, storage, handling,

-treatment or processing facilities for

-any such substance;

-As similarly listed in Government Notice As above.

-No. R327 of 7 April 2017 -

-Activity Number: 14

-Activity Description: The development

-and related operation of facilities or

-infrastructure, for the storage, or for the

-storage and handling, of a dangerous

-good, where such storage occurs in

-containers with a combined capacity of

-80 cubic metres or more but not

-exceeding 500 cubic metres.
+Listed Activities Activity/Project Description Government Notice No. R327 of 2014 - The installation of an additional storage Activity Number: 14 tank and upgrading of existing storage Activity Description: "The development of tanks in 2020 exceeds 80m3. facilities or infrastructure, for the storage, or for the storage and handling, of a dangerous good, where such storage occurs in containers with a combined capacity of 80 cubic metres or more but not exceeding 500 cubic metres."

-The abovementioned list is hereinafter referred to as "the listed activities".
+The abovementioned list is hereinafter referred to as "the listed activity".